• Facebook

 Performance-wise Comparison between 3DES and AES

-The process of 3DES encryption using 3DES is much longer than AES because repeating the same encryption process three times in 3DES takes some time when compared to the AES encryption process which is much faster.
+• The 3DES encryption process is much slower than AES because repeating the same encryption process three times in 3DES takes some time when compared to the AES encryption process, which is much faster.

 NCache data encryption and decryption mostly occur inside your application process.
-If encryption is enabled for a cache, the data resides in the cache in encrypted form.
+If encryption is enabled for a cache, NCache stores data in the cache in encrypted form.

-Once encryption is enabled, the NCache client automatically starts encrypting your objects before sending them to the cache.
-And it automatically decrypts objects fetched from the cache before delivering them to your application.
-When encryption is enabled, data being added using Cache API, Cache startup loader, and Read-Through provider is encrypted.
+Once encryption is enabled, the NCache client automatically encrypts your objects before sending them to the cache.
+And it automatically decrypts objects fetched from the cache, before delivering them to your application.
+When encryption is enabled, data being added using Cache API, Cache Startup Loader, and Read-through provider is encrypted.

 You can enable encryption through the NCache Management Center without any programming effort on your part.
-To learn how to enable encryption, see Configure Encryption in the NCache's Administrator Guide.
+To learn how to enable encryption, see Configure Encryption.

 See Also